 - Increased risk for mental health problems.
 Marijuana use has been linked with depression and anxiety, as well as suicidal thoughts among adolescents.
 In addition, research has suggested that in people with a genetic risk for developing schizophrenia, smoking marijuana during adolescence may increase the risk for developing psychosis and developing it at an earlier age.
 Researchers are still learning exactly what the relationship is between these mental health problems and marijuana use.

 - Increased risk of problems for an unborn baby.
 Pregnant women who use marijuana may risk changing the developing brain of the unborn baby.
 These changes could contribute to problems with attention, memory, and problem solving.

 The effects of marijuana on the brain and body can have a serious impact on a person’s life.

 - Potential gateway to other drugs.
-Studies of drug use patterns show that of high school students who use other illegal drugs, most of them had first tried marijuana.
-However, many young people who use marijuana do not go on to use other drugs.
+Most young people who use marijuana do not go on to use other drugs.
+However, those who use marijuana, alcohol, or tobacco during their teen years are more likely to use other illegal drugs.
 It isn’t clear why some people do go on to try other drugs, but researchers have a few theories.
-Exposure to marijuana may affect the brain, particularly during development, which continues into the early 20s.
-Effects may include changes to the brain that make other drugs more appealing.
-Animal research supports this possibility—for example, early exposure to marijuana makes opiate drugs (like Vicodin or heroin) more pleasurable.
-In addition, someone who uses marijuana is likely to be in contact with people who use and sell other drugs, increasing the risk for being encouraged or tempted to try them.
+The human brain continues to develop into the early 20s.
+Exposure to addictive substances, including marijuana, may cause changes to the developing brain that make other drugs more appealing.
+Animal research supports this possibility—for example, early exposure to marijuana makes opioid drugs (like Vicodin or heroin) more pleasurable.
+In addition, someone who uses marijuana is more likely to be in contact with people who use and sell other drugs, increasing the risk for being encouraged or tempted to try them.
 Finally, people at high risk for using drugs may use marijuana first because it is easy to get (like cigarettes and alcohol).